MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 1. Verify that the virtual machine has been created.

-## Task 4: Connect to the Test VMs using RDP
+## Task 4: Connect to the VMs using RDP

 1. On the Azure Portal home page, select **Virtual Machines**.
 1. Select **ManufacturingVM**.
 1. On **ManufacturingVM**, select **Connect &gt; RDP**.
 1. On **ManufacturingVM | Connect**, select **Download RDP file**.
 1. Save the RDP file to your desktop.
-1. Connect to ManufacturingTestVM using the RDP file, and the username **TestUser** and the password you provided during deployment.
+1. Connect to **ManufacturingVM** using the RDP file, and the username **TestUser** and the password you provided during deployment.
 After connecting, minimize the RDP session.
 1. On the Azure Portal home page, select **Virtual Machines**.
 1. Select **CoreServicesVM**.
 1. On **CoreServicesVM**, select **Connect &gt; RDP**.
 1. On **CoreServicesVM | Connect**, select **Download RDP file**.
 1. Save the RDP file to your desktop.
-1. Connect to CoreServicesTestVM using the RDP file, and the username **TestUser** and the password you provided during deployment.
+1. Connect to **CoreServicesVM** using the RDP file, and the username **TestUser** and the password you provided during deployment.
 1. On both VMs, in **Choose privacy settings for your device**, select **Accept**.
 1. On both VMs, in **Networks**, select **Yes**.
-1. On CoreServicesTestVM, open PowerShell, and run the following command: ipconfig
+1. On **CoreServicesVM**, open PowerShell, and run the following command: ipconfig
 1. Note the IPv4 address.